LET'S COMPARE: Wing VS Prone VS E-Foils

 Thrill Factor

 Thrill factor is really up to the individual.
 Some like to go fast, others like to go high.
-If you take the average surfer, I would expect that they want to have fun on the water and to get barrelled.
+Most surfers want to have fun and get barrelled when they go in the water.
 The foil ride is already off the charts, but the potential thrill is really where these different foils start to separate.

 The Wing Foil has an extremely high thrill factor.
 This is because of the potential for high speeds, long rides, and amazing tricks.
-With the right conditions and rider, the wing foil can travel many miles of open water and the fun never seems to end.
+With good conditions and a skilled rider, the wing foil can cover long distances on open water and provide endless fun.

 The Prone Foil has a high thrill factor.
-There is definitely a lot of speed potential, and trick opportunity, but the length of the ride will be dependent on the conditions and rider.
+The ride's length depends on the conditions and the rider, but there is potential for speed and tricks.
 Some of the best riders are linking 10 plus waves together without having to paddle out.
 The freedom and the simplicity of the ride combined with the easy flow of the wave makes prone foiling very exciting.

 The Efoil has a high thrill factor, but it may fall a little short for some people.
 Since anyone can ride this foil, the thrill factor can be skewed higher based upon the rider’s experience.
-The efoil can ride for 20 miles or more, catch just about any wave that is on the water, and has a never-ending-ride about it.
+The efoil can go for 20 miles or more, ride any wave on the water, and has an endless ride.

 Ride Share